Basis of preparation

 Property, plant, and equipment

 Land, buildings, machinery and equipment, and other operating assets are valued at the acquisition price or the cost of production, subject to straight-line depreciation calculated over the estimated economic life, the estimated residual value, and any accumulated impairment losses.
 The cost of production includes the cost of materials and direct labor and an attributable part of the indirect costs.
-Land is not depreciated.
+Land and assets under construction are not depreciated.
 Grants are deducted from the acquisition price or the production costs of the assets to which the grant relates.
 Subsequent expenditure is capitalized only if it is probable that the future economic benefits associated with the expenditure will flow to Corbion.
 Depreciation methods, useful lives, and residual values are reviewed at each reporting date and adjusted if appropriate.

 Leased assets and liabilities